mapeveri/django-musette/roadmap.rst

 5. [X] Issue #80 Check segurity in API Rest
 6. [X] Issue #82 Bug in notifications comment
 7. [X] Issue #83 Create notification in API
+8. [X] Issue #84 Send email in topic and comment API
-8. [X] If errors are found in the previous version.
+9. [X] If errors are found in the previous version.
 They will be arranged